 This environment places a heavy burden on their support organizations, as their agents must navigate multiple, simultaneous and occasionally overlapping software systems, seek the help of subject matter experts, and appear as one united organization in what often feels like a conglomerate.
 As a result, resolving customer issues can be expensive and time consuming.
 Under these circumstances, the support organizations themselves may crave the same simplicity that consumers do.

-That's why, considering the unique market issues they face, laying the foundations for social care success was business critical for Openreach.
+That's why, considering the unique market issues they face, laying the foundations for social customer care success was business critical for Openreach.

 Openreach, Britain’s digital network business and a Conversocial partner, knew that they had to modernize their service offering, meeting their customers on the digital channels they expected.
 Today, in partnership with Openreach, we released a new case study entitled: